 What is the Essure Birth Control

 Essure is a permanent, non-surgical birth control device for women developed by Conceptus Inc., a company owned by Bayer.
-Essure was approved for use in the United States on November 4, 2002.
+Essure was approved for use in the United States in 2002.
 The insertion of Essure does not require an incision (cut) or general anesthesia, and is also non-hormonal.

-During the procedure, which generally takes ten minutes and can be performed in a physician's office, flexible coils are inserted through the vagina and cervix and into the fallopian tubes.
+During the procedure, which generally takes ten minutes and can be performed in a physician's office, flexible metal coils (including nickel and titanium) are inserted through the vagina and cervix and into the fallopian tubes.
 Once in place, tissue grows in and around the device over a period of three months and forms a blockage in the fallopian tubes.
 The build-up of tissue creates a barrier that keeps sperm from reaching the eggs, thus preventing conception.